Back To CourseEnglish 102: American Literature

 Ernest Hemingway, a friend of Gertrude Stein, made it a popular concept when he included it as an epigraph in his novel The Sun Also Rises.
 The Lost Generation, therefore, really referred to that group of men and women who came of age during World War I and who felt disillusioned in this unfamiliar post-war world.

-As it relates to literature, the Lost Generation was a group of American writers, most of whom emigrated to Europe and worked there from the end of World War I until the Great Depression.
-So, America was filled with cynical people who were facing less than certain future, but why move across the ocean just to write?
+As it relates to literature, the Lost Generation was a group of American writers, most of whom immigrated to Europe and worked there from the end of World War I until the Great Depression.
+So, America was filled with cynical people who were facing a less than certain future, but why move across the ocean just to write?
 Well, many of these writers felt that their home and life could never be repaired, and that the United States that they knew was gone completely.

 A bohemian lifestyle of travel among intellectuals felt far more appealing than remaining in a place where virtuous behavior no longer existed, faith in religion was broken, and a connection to morality was questionable at best.
 So, the expatriate writers living in Europe wrote about the trials and tribulations of this Lost Generation, while, interestingly enough, being a part of it themselves.